jdonlan/java-dev/intents/handling_implicit_intents.md

 </activity>
 ```

 That's it!
 At this point, your activity will no longer show up as an app in the launcher drawer, but your app will instead show up in the chooser dialog when opening a web link.
-We can use the demo app for the lesson on handling implicit attempts (also linked in this lesson) to launch an ACTION_VIEW intent which will show our app in the chooser dialog.

 ![](handle_implicit.png)